-15/26 Fred Watkins House, 7373 Damascus Road
+15/26 Fred Watkins House, 7373 Damascus Road (Removed from the Locational Atlas by the Planning Board)

 When first surveyed in the early 1970s, this resource included a dwelling house and a bank barn.
 The bank barn is no longer standing.
 The residence has been renovated and has replacement windows and a large rear addition.
-The five-bay structure has center cross gable roof and full width porch and likely dates from about 1900.
+The five-bay structure has center cross gable raof and full width porch and likely dates from about 1900.
 The house has a box cornice with gable returns.
 The windows were 2/2 with narrow shutters.
 Windows are graduated with those on the first level taller than those on the second level.
 The house was covered with clapboard siding rather than the more commonly found German or lap siding.
 The property belonged to Fred Watkins in the early 1970s.

-15/27 Colonel Lyde Griffith/Merhle Warfield Farm, 7305 and 7307 Damascus Road
+15/27 Colonel Lyde Griffith/Merhle Warfield Farm, 7305 and 7307 Damascus Road (Removed from the Locational Atlas by the Planning Board)

 The Colonel Lyde Griffith Farm is associated with an influential citizen and early settler of the Etchison area.
 Colonel Lyde Griffith (1774-1832) was a County Commissioner, served in the 44th Regiment (Montgomery County) in the War of 1812, and was the grandson of patriot Henry Griffith.
-Col. Griffith also patented the 1,196 acre tract known as Griffithsburg, from which this farm comes.
+Col. Griffith also patented the 1,196 acre tract known as Griffithsburg, from which this form comes.
 The farm is the site of the Griffith family cemetery, including the grave of Col. Lyde Griffith (headstones no longer visible).
-Chrome mines were operated on or near the farm from c1837 to at least 1865.
+Chrome mines were operated on ar near the form from c1837 to at least 1865.
 These mines were associated with the leading American chrome mining and processing entrepreneur, Isaac Tyson Jr., who operated the Tysons Chrome mines on or near the resource by the 1860s.
-Tyson helped create the American chrome industry by establishing numerous mines in Maryland and Pennsylvania and opening America's first chrome processing plant (in Baltimore).
+Tyson helped create the American chrome industry by establishing numerous mines in Maryland and Pennsylvania and opening America's first chrome processing plant (in Boltimore).

-The farm also contains a three-bay, log and frame dwelling house (now covered with vinyl siding), representative of 19th century vernacular architecture in Montgomery County.
+The farm also contains a three-bay, log and frome dwelling house (now covered with vinyl siding), representative of 19th century vernocular architecture in Montgomery County.
 The date of the farmhouse is uncertain.
 However, it may date to the period between 1797, Griffith's first marriage to Anne Poole Dorsey, and 1809, when he married his second wife, Amelia Wayman.
-The substantial dairy barn on the property is representative of 20th century dairy farming practices and construction techniques.
+The substantial doiry barn on the property is representative of 20th century dairy farming practices and construction techniques.
 Merhle Warfield constructed the concrete block dairy barn in 1930, with additions in 1937 and 1957.
-The farm is one of the last five operating dairy farms in the county.
+The farm is one of the lost five operating dairy forms in the county.